Online employment screening test

-In use

-Large employers like Walmart, McDonald's, and Burger King use pre-employment tests.
+Large employers like Walmart, McDonald's and Burger King use pre-employment tests.
 Some employers have taken to using these online quizzes in response to the growing number of applicants resulting from a weak economy.
 Some say they use the online screening tests to see if job seekers who have been out of work for a while are still able to perform certain skills.